 Planning your finances in advance should help you to ensure that, when you die, everything you own goes where you want it to.
-Making a Will is the first step in ensuring that your estate is shared out exactly as you want it to be.
+Making a will is the first step in ensuring that your estate is shared out exactly as you want it to be.

-If you leave everything to your spouse or registered civil partner there'll be no inheritance tax to pay, because they are classed as an exempt beneficiary.
+If you leave everything to your spouse or civil partner there'll be no IHT to pay, because they are classed as an exempt beneficiary.
 Or you may decide to use your tax-free allowance to give some of your estate to someone else or to a family trust.
 Scottish law on inheritance differs from English law.

-Good reasons to make a Will
+Good reasons to make a will

-A Will sets out who is to benefit from your property and possessions (your estate) after your death.
-There are many good reasons to make a Will:
+A will sets out who is to benefit from your property and possessions (your estate) after your death.
+There are many good reasons to make a will:

-- you can decide how your assets are shared if you don't have a Will, the law says who gets what - if you're an unmarried couple (whether or not it's a samesex relationship), you can make sure your partner is provided for - if you're divorced, you can decide whether to leave anything to your former partner - you can make sure you don't pay more inheritance tax than necessary
+- you can decide how your assets are shared if you don't have a will, the law says who gets what - if you're an unmarried couple (whether or not it's a same-sex relationship), you can make sure your partner is provided for - if you're divorced, you can decide whether to leave anything to your former partner - you can make sure you don't pay more IHT than necessary

-Before you write a Will, it's a good idea to think about what you want included in it.
+Before you write your will, it's a good idea to think about what you want included in it.
 You should consider:

-- how much money and what property and possessions you have - who you want to benefit from your Will - · who should look after any children under 18 years of age - who is going to sort out your estate and carry out your wishes after your death (your executor)
+- how much money and what property and possessions you have - who you want to benefit from your will - who should look after any children under 18 years of age - who is going to sort out your estate and carry out your wishes after your death (your executor)